I make no apologies. I believe that human life begins at the moment of conception. It's not my purpose to change anybody's mind. It's my conviction.

 But I'm not getting one.
 I'm not ashamed of my pro-life stance and it's not that I'm balking at the $40 fee for a Massachusetts specialty plate.
 I'm just worried about the fallout.
 I can foresee the cases of road rage that such a license plate can evoke.
 Imagine driving down Route 128 at 70 mph and some pro-choice nut driving behind you spots your Choose Life license plate.
 There are certain communities from which I would steer clear if I had a Choose Life license plate on my car.
 Bad enough that I have a Christian fish on my car.

-I'd probably stay out of towns like Provincetown, which recently approved the distribution of condoms to students,
+I'd probably stay out of towns like Provincetown, which recently approved the distribution of condoms to students, regardless of their age.

 A portion of the $40 will go to pregnancy crisis centers, according to the president of Choose Life Inc., Merry Nordeen.